giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.3.1.md

 date: '2020-05-21T15:00:00+00:00'
 description: Release notes for AWS workload cluster release v11.3.1, published on 21 May 2020, 15:00
-title: workload cluster release v11.3.1 for AWS
+title: Workload cluster release v11.3.1 for AWS
 ---

 This release provides fixes for a race condition seen in some upgrades to v11.2.x when allocating the IP address for the master node.